QuiltMC/developer-wiki/wiki/misc/world_types/en.md

 Some examples of world types already built into MC are "Amplified", "Super Flat", "Single Biome", and "Large Biomes".

 ---
+## Specifying which dimensions your worldtype applies to

 The following block shows how to specify which dimensions your world preset will apply to.
 In `"dimension"`, a `"minecraft:overworld"` object is required.
 The dimension `type` can be a built-in preset or a custom dimension preset you implement in your mod.